-You’re drafting a letter – your next Annual Giving, a gift acknowledgement, a personal letter–or an news item for your website.
-Once you’re completed the address/date portion, what part of the letter/news item is the one the addressee is most likely to notice?
-The first sentence, and probably not all of the first sentence–the first three or four words.
+You’re drafting a letter – your next Annual Giving, a gift acknowledgement, a personal letter, or a news item for your website.
+Once you’re completed the address/date portion, what part of the item is the one the addressee is most likely to notice?
+The first sentence, and probably not all of the first sentence – the first three or four words.
 Those few words may be all that the prospect reads!
 (Well, they’ll probably read the postscript.)

 Don’t waste that precious real estate on openings like these:

 - As 2014 draws to a close…

 - This year we celebrate…

 - XYZ was founded in 1945….